 At Open Awards we are committed to providing a service which is prompt, courteous, clear and responsive to customer and learner needs.
 We are keen to hear any feedback from all of our stakeholders which will help towards the constant review of our services and products.

-If you would like to register a compliment, comment or complaint you may do so in accordance with our Enquiries, Complaints and Appeals policy which is available here or simply email ahed@openawards.org.uk.
+If you would like to register a compliment, comment or complaint you may do so in accordance with our Enquiries, Complaints and Appeals policy which is available here.

 14. Open Awards Policies and Procedures